Cadillac Imaj: Infotainment and display

-The infotaiment system featured a Delphi system using IBM ThinkPads and monitors for provide the internet, fax, navigation and services.
+The infotainment system featured a Delphi system using IBM ThinkPads and monitors for provide the internet, fax, navigation and services.
 An in-dashboard LCD screens were built for passengers and include a dual-function head-up display.

-Saftey and security
+Safety and security

-It features a multiple high technology saftey and security equipments including a fingerprint-based biometric security, night vision, driving aids, radar parking alerts and adaptive cruise control.
+It features multiple high technology safety and security equipment including fingerprint-based biometric security, night vision, driving aids, radar parking alerts and adaptive cruise control.

 Comfort

 The interior features a "first-class" seating with ventilated front and rear seats, articulating footrests for rear seats and adjustable pedals.

-Accesories
+Accessories

-The interior also came featured luxury accessories including an all aluminium baggage and a fine clock from Bvlgari.
+The interior also featured luxury accessories including all aluminium baggage and a fine clock from Bvlgari.

 Specifications

 The Imaj was powered by a 4.2 L 32-valve supercharged Northstar V8 engine producing 425 hp (312.5 kW).
 A 5-speed automatic transmission was coupled to an all-wheel-drive setup.
 It came equipped with a StabiliTrak active suspension, Brembo brakes and Goodyear EMT run-flat tires.